xephora/Threat-Remediation-Scripts/Manual_Scripts/Investigation/readme.md

 - Enumerate of virtual disk image.
 - Enumerate Chrome Extensions.
 (Testing Phase) If you experience any issues with this feature, feel free to report as an issue.
 - Optimized existing code.
-- Added check for Windows Defender logs with size.
+- Enumerate Windows Defender logs.

 ## ScanDLL